1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Vijayanagara rulers crushed the Madurai Sultanate in 1370s CE.

-82. The Later Pandyas had constant succession disputes between:
+82. The Later Pandyas had constant succession disputes between ____________.

 A) Chola princes